radashi-org/radashi/.github/contributing.md

 ## Your PR gets merged!

-Congratulations :tada::tada: Currently, the package publishing process is manual.
+Congratulations :tada::tada: Currently, official versions are published manually.
+But beta versions are published automatically, every day, at 5:00AM UTC (if a PR has been merged).
 Your PR will be updated with a comment when the next release is published.
-This should happen within 24-48 hours of your PR being merged.